seanpmaxwell/jet-schema/README.md

 <br/>

 Once you have your schema setup, you can call the `new`, `test`, and `pick` functions.
 Here is an overview of what each one does:
 - `new` Allows you to create new instances of your type using partials.
-If the value is absent, `new` will using the default supplied.
-If no default is supplied then the value will be skipped.
+If the value is absent, `new` will use the default supplied.
+If no default is supplied, then the value will be skipped.
-- `test` accepts any unknown value, returns a type-predicate and will test it against the `schema`.
+- `test` accepts any unknown value, tests that it's valid, and returns a type-predicate,.
-- `pick` allows you to select property and returns an object with the `test` and `default` functions.
+- `pick` allows you to select any property and returns an object with the `test` and `default` functions.
 If a value is optional, then you need to use an optional-chaining when calling it (i.e. `pick("some optional property")?.test("")` because typescript won't know if you've set that property in the schema.

 > **IMPORTANT:** If an object property is a mapped-type, then it must be initialized with the `schema` function.
 Just like with the parent schemas, you can also call `new`, `test`, `pick`, in addition to `default`.
 The value returned from `default` could be different from `new` if the schema is optional/nullable and the default value is `null` or `undefined`.

 ### Making schemas optional/nullable <a name="making-schemas-opt-null"></a>
 In addition to a schema-object, the `schema()` function accepts 3 additional parameters `isOptional`, `isNullable`, and `default`.
-These are type-checked against the type supplied to schema `schema<...Your Type...>()`, so you must supply the correct parameters.
+These are type-checked against the type supplied to schema (`schema<...Your Type...>()`), so you must supply the correct parameters.
 So for example, if the schema-type is nullable and optional, then you must enter `true` for the second and third parameters.<br/>

 The third option `default` defines the behavior for nested schemas when initialized from a parent.
 The value can be a `boolean` or `null`.
-If `false` the value will not be initialized with the parent, if `null` (the schema must be nullable to do this) value will be `null`, and if `true` or `undefined` then a full schema object will be created when a parent object is created.
+If `false` the value will not be initialized with the parent, if `null` (the schema must be nullable to do this) the value will be `null`, and if `true` or `undefined` then a full schema object will be created when a parent object is created.
+The default value for the `default` parameter is `true`.
+If a nested schema is neither optional or nullable, then `default` must be true.

 ```typescript
 // models/User.ts